Rufus Elefante

 Rufus Pasquale "Rufie" Elefante (April 11, 1903 – November 15, 1994) was an American political boss from Utica, New York.
 Originally a Republican, who worked as a trucker, Elefante rose to power during the late 1920s.
-He came to control the Democratic political machine in Utica, which dominated Utica politics from the 1930s through the 1950s.
+Though he never held public office, he came to control the Democratic political machine in Utica, which dominated Utica politics from the 1930s through the 1950s.
 Although the machine oversaw a period of economic stability for Utica, its tolerance of organized crime led to widespread corruption and vice, giving Utica the nickname "Sin City".
 Elefante was the most powerful figure in Oneida County during his time, and is still regarded as the Utica politician with the largest legacy.
 He remains a very controversial figure in Utica politics.

 Early life and career

 Elefante was born in Utica on April 11, 1903, to Pasquale and Angela Marie Pacillio Elefante.
 He did not complete high school.
 He claimed that his political career began at the age of 16, when he helped to get out the vote in East Utica.

 Most Italian-Americans, including Elefante, were Republicans until the 1920s when the Republican Party became more nativist, prohibitionist, and anti-immigrant.
 Unlike in New York City with Tammany Hall, the largely-Irish Democratic establishment in Utica collaborated with Italians rather than resisting them.
 Utica Italians gradually switched to primarily supporting Democrats through the course of '20s, and came to dominate Utica Democratic politics beginning in the early '30s.
 Elefante switched parties in 1928.